Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 - Recommendations for strengthening management, governance, and operations

 From the assessment process and report, the agency will have a sense of the functional areas in which it is strong and those areas which inhibit its effectiveness in accomplishing its mission.
-In addition, the organization's stakeholders are more likely to be prepared to engage in the development process because they were involved in the assessment process.
-Some of the systems-based information learned from the assessment process include:
+In addition, the organization's stakeholders are more likely to be prepared to engage in the planning process because they were involved in the assessment process.

 - How does the organization learn?

-- How does it make decisions?
+- How does the organization make decisions?

 MMF Cohort of Consultants